 Factors Influencing Elevator LifeThere are two main factors that have an influence on the elevator’s life.1.
 ControlsAn elevator made by a major company is considered to last longer than the one manufactured by an independent control supplier.
 Every manufacturer owns the controller software code and has proprietary control over the design.2.
 Scheduled MaintenanceIf an elevator is not maintained regularly, its lifespan is going to decline drastically.
 You can expect such a unit requiring modernization in as short a period as 10 years.
 When maintained well, a unit may need to be modernized only to meet the latest building code or to increase your home’s value.

-If your elevator suffers damages or general wear and tear, it may not be possible to improve its condition.
+What to Do to Extend Your Elevator’s Lifespan?If your elevator suffers damages or general wear and tear, it may not be possible to improve its condition.
 But regular and quality maintenance and parts replacement can help delay modernization.
 It is recommended to follow these maintenance tips to increase your unit’s life:

 - Temperature: It is recommended to maintain the machine room’s temperature in the 15 to 32 degree Celsius range

 - Visual Inspection: It is recommended to visually inspect your elevator every week

 - Cab Lights: Make sure to replace non-working cab lights during maintenance checks.
 Usually, this part is not included in the contract, so you will have to ask the service team for a replacement.